RChehowski/Matchmaking/Readme.md

 So if we have **two** parameters and we need to look through them, the best possible and the most obvious *for me* way is to construct a lookup structure, where it will be easy to perform such operation.
 By the way, one may use a simple sqrt((x<sub>1</sub>-x<sub>2</sub>)<sup>2</sup>+(y<sub>1</sub>-y<sub>2</sub>)<sup>2</sup>) formula to calculate the distance between two points, but this will require as many as **O**(N<sup>2</sup>) operations, where **N** is the amount of players enqueued.

-> The optimized version of this brute comparison approach may work as fast as **O**(**N**), but it will require extra memory to implement some technique, such as the [card table](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/BlogFileStorage/blogs_msdn/abhinaba/WindowsLiveWriter/BackToBasicsGenerationalGarbageCollectio_115F4/image_18.png) to look through data to know the load weight of a certain part of space.
+> The optimized version of this brute comparison approach may work as fast as **O**(**N**), but it will require extra memory to implement some technique, such as the [card table](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/BlogFileStorage/blogs_msdn/abhinaba/WindowsLiveWriter/BackToBasicsGenerationalGarbageCollectio_115F4/image_18.png) to look through the data to know the load weight of a certain part of space.

 As for the experienced *game engine programmer*, I know that [Quad Trees](https://en.wikipedia.org/wiki/Quadtree) as the special case of [KD-trees](https://en.wikipedia.org/wiki/K-d_tree) could be used on such purpose.